techmahedy/zunoo/README.md

 ## Database Seeder

-MII allow you to create database seeder file to generate fake date.
-To create seeder, MII uses `CakePHP`'s `phinx`.
-So to create a seeder file first you need run below command.
+MII allows you to create a database seeder file to generate fake data.
+To create a seeder, MII uses `CakePHP`'s `phinx`.
+So to create a seeder file first you need to run the below command.
 Assume we are going to create `PostSeeder`:

-Now run the below command in your project terminal like:
+Now run the below command in your project terminal:
 `php vendor/bin/phinx seed:create PostSeeder -c config.php`

 Here `PostSeeder` is the seeder class name.